VectorBarks/smart-climate/README.md

 2. Search for "Smart Climate Control"
 3. Select your climate entity and room temperature sensor
 4. Optionally add outdoor temperature and power sensors
-5. Configure your preferences and save
+5. Configure all your preferences through the intuitive UI:
+   - Temperature limits and offset settings
+   - Mode-specific temperatures and offsets
+   - Learning system parameters
+   - Update intervals and adjustment rates

 That's it!
 Your new smart climate entity is ready to use.
+No YAML editing required!

 ### Basic Usage